Gender role: In media

-Television's influence on society, specifically the influence of television advertisements, is shown in studies such as that of Jörg Matthes, Michael Prieler, and Karoline Adam.
-Their study into television advertising has shown that women are much more likely to be shown in a setting in the home compared to men.
+Television's influence on society, specifically that of television advertisements, is shown in studies such as those by Jörg Matthes, Michael Prieler, and Karoline Adam.
+Their study of television advertising has shown that women are much more likely to be shown in a home setting than men.
 The study also shows that women are shown much less in work-like settings.
 This underrepresentation in television advertising is seen in many countries around the world, but is very present in developed countries.
 In another study in the Journal of Social Psychology, many television advertisements in countries around the world are seen targeting women at different times of the day than men.
-Advertisements for products directed towards female viewers are shown during the day on weekdays, while products for men are shown during weekends.
-The same article shows that a study on adults and television media has also seen that the more television adults watch, the more likely they are to believe or support the gender roles that are illustrated.
+Advertisements for products directed at female viewers are shown during weekdays, while those for men are shown on weekends.
+The same article reports that a study of adults and television media found that the more television adults watch, the more likely they are to believe in or support the gender roles illustrated.
 The support of the presented gender stereotypes can lead to a negative view of feminism or sexual aggression.

-It has been presented in a journal article by Emerald Group Publishing Limited that adolescent girls have been affected by the stereotypical view of women in media.
-Girls feel pressured and stressed to achieve a particular appearance, and there have been negative consequences for the young girls if they fail to achieve this look.
+It has been reported in a journal article by Emerald Group Publishing Limited that adolescent girls have been affected by stereotypical portrayals of women in media.
+Girls feel pressured and stressed to achieve a particular appearance, and there have been negative consequences for young girls who fail to achieve this look.
 These consequences have ranged from anxiety to eating disorders.
-In an experiment described in this journal article, young girls described pictures of women in advertisements as unrealistic and fake; the women were dressed in revealing clothing which sexualised them and exposed their thin figures, which were gazed upon by the public, creating an issue with stereotyping in the media.
+In an experiment described in this journal article, young girls described pictures of women in advertisements as unrealistic and fake; the women were dressed in revealing clothing, which sexualised them and exposed their thin figures, which were gazed upon by the public, creating an issue with stereotyping in the media.

 It has also been presented that children are affected by gender roles in the media.
-Children's preferences in television characters are most likely to be to characters of the same gender.
+Children's preferences in television characters are most likely to be for characters of the same gender.
 Because children favor characters of the same gender, the characteristics of the character are also looked to by children.
 Another journal article by Emerald Group Publishing Limited examined the underrepresentation of women in children's television shows between 1930 and 1960.
-While studies between 1960 and 1990 showed an increase in the representation of women in television, studies conducted between 1990 and 2005, a time when women were considered to be equal to men by some, show no change in the representation of women in children's television shows.
+While studies between 1960 and 1990 showed an increase in the representation of women in television, studies conducted between 1990 and 2005, a time when some considered women equal to men, show no change in the representation of women in children's television shows.
 Women, being underrepresented in children's television shows, are also often portrayed as married or in a relationship, while men are more likely to be single.
-This reoccurring theme in relationship status can be reflected in the ideals of children that only see this type of representation.
+This recurring theme in relationship status can be reflected in the ideals of children who only see this type of representation.